How Much Does Homeowners Insurance Cost in New York?

 Home insurance doesn't cover all perils or events, most notably excluding damage from floods and earthquakes.

-The table below highlights exactly what types of events your homeowners insurance might have you covered and when they won't.
+The table below highlights precisely what types of events your homeowners insurance might have you covered and when they won't.

 Events Covered Vs. Not Covered